cloud-gov/cg-dashboard/CONTRIBUTING.md

    Things.propTypes = propTypes;
    Things.defaultProps = defaultProps;
    ```
-- If UI displaying is dependant on a certian amount of time, this should be set in the component rather then the store, see [Loading component](https://github.com/18F/cg-dashboard/blob/master/static_src/components/loading.jsx#L44) as an example.
+- If UI displaying is dependent on a certain amount of time, this should be set in the component rather then the store, see [Loading component](https://github.com/18F/cg-dashboard/blob/master/static_src/components/loading.jsx#L44) as an example.
 - If a component's prop types is technically an enum, use `oneOf` rather then the underlying data structure.
   ```js
   // Good